smkdev-id/smkdev-gits-academy/backend/smkdev-task-2a/README.md

 # REST API CRUD Todo-List

-These examples are taken from a Todo application built with [Golang](https://go.dev/) using the [Echo framework](github.com/labstack/echo/v4) and [SQLite](https://www.sqlite.org/).
+Todo application built with [Golang](https://go.dev/) using the [Echo framework](github.com/labstack/echo/v4) and [SQLite](https://www.sqlite.org/).
 The JSON responses are designed in a way that is easy to interpret and use.

 Where full URLs are provided in responses they will be rendered as if service is running on 'http://localhost:8080/'.